dotnet/docs/docs/core/tools/using-ci-with-cli.md

 Let's dig into details of the above:

 * Lines 3 to 5 set up some variables to hold data that we will need.
 The `$LocalDotnet` variable will hold the path to the locally installed SDK since we want to be sure that we are executing that version and not any other that could be, potentially, installed on the machine.
 The `$InstallDir` and `$CliVersion` variables could also come from options to the script, for example; here, for simplicity sakes, we have
 * On line 7 we test whether the local path that the `$InstallDir` variable points to exists and if it does we remove it.
-This is not strictly needed, but I find that it is a good way to "reset" the environment.
+This is not strictly needed, but it is a good way to "reset" the environment.
-* We use the `Invoke-WebRequest` cmd-let of PowerShell on line 14 to get the installation script and put it into our installation directory.
+* We use the `Invoke-WebRequest` cmdlet of PowerShell on line 14 to get the installation script and put it into our installation directory.
 * Line 16 shows an invocation to install the SDK of a given version (specified in `$CliVersion`) and to install it into the specified location.
 * We then put in the final path into the `$LocalDotnet` variable for further use.

 After all of this, we are ready to run our build process.
-For brevity, I have left out that portion of the script, but the [orchestration section](#orchestrating-the-build) goes into more details.
+For brevity, that part of script has been left out, but the [orchestration section](#orchestrating-the-build) goes into more details.

 A bash script that does this on UNIX machines is similarly straightforward and is given below.